tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 Anora wears its three acts on its sleeve, and has an incredible tone shift between each that blends so naturally.
 The beginning is so fun, lighthearted, youthful - and as the movie goes on, you watch the characters take on a jaded, defeated atmosphere that parallels many of our own painful lessons learned on the way to becoming adults.

 One key interest I had in this movie is Mikey Madison.
-We watched her in Better Things and loved the nuanced relationship she had with her mom played by Pamela Adlon.
-Mikey gave such a performance in Anora.
+We watched her in Better Things and loved how she portrayed nuanced familial relationships.
+Mikey gave _such_ a performance in Anora.
 Her character's arrogance and bravado is undermined through the film, and reminds you over and over that she's just a 23 year old woman thrust into a complicated, messy situation.

 **Courtney**